Classicality from Quantum Stochastic Processes: Discussion

 We develop here a general model to simulate a polyhedral cone using quantum systems.
 This model is very general as it allows mixed states to be the vectors that subtend the cone.
 We observe here a passing from a quantum system that has non-classical correlations to a system that behaves classically, in terms of the stochastic processes they produce.
 This is an example of a change of behavior from quantum dynamics into classical dynamics which is closely related to the theory of einselection and quantum Darwinism.
 Here the mechanism is analogous to the case of einselection because it involves the repetitive action of a quantum channel.
 However, the process yields the fixed points of the channel.
 We describe here a way to construct quantum channels with desired specific fixed points.
 It can be viewed as an engineering of quantum channels with multiple fixed points, which gives rise to the classical behavior in terms of a polyhedral cone.

-Observe that the most general characterization of our method is given by the SDP (\ref{eq:sdp}) which yields an operator $X$ that in general can be entangled in the space it is defined.
+Observe that the most general characterization of our method is given by the SDP (\ref{eq:sdp}) which yields an operator $X$ that in general can be non-separable.
 This means $X\in\mathcal{H}\otimes\mathcal{H}$ where $\mathcal{H}$ is the Hilbert space of $\sigma_0$ and $\sigma_1$.
 However, in general, $X$ is not separable in those subspaces.
 In theorem \ref{thm:teoremaspecialChoi} we explore the separable case.
-A full characterization of the solution $X$ in the entangled case is a matter of future research.
+A full characterization of the solution $X$ in the non-separablenon-separable case is a matter of future research.

 The mechanism that we study here is a specific one, however, the formalism could be extended to consider other possible mechanisms that reduce the quantum dynamics of a system into a classical one.
 This would extend the study of quantum-to-classical transitions.